G. Parameshwara: Career

-Parameshwara was an Administrative Officer in Sri Siddhartha Institute of Technology (SSIT Tumkur) when he came back from Australia.
-Before this, Parameshwara had briefly worked as Research assistant in Department of Plant Physiology at UAS, Bangalore.
+Parameshwara was an administrative officer in Sri Siddhartha Institute of Technology (SSIT Tumkur) when he came back from Australia.
+Before this, he briefly worked as a research assistant in the Department of Plant Physiology at UAS, Bangalore.

-In mid 1988, he helped his father to establish Sri Siddhartha Medical College, Hospital & Research Centre, which was earlier rejected by Medical Council of India & Ramakrishna Hegde's Government but Bangalore University had approved and later Supreme Court of India gave permission to sanction Sri Siddhartha Medical College.
+In mid-1988, he helped his father to establish Sri Siddhartha Medical College, Hospital & Research Centre, which was earlier rejected by Medical Council of India & Ramakrishna Hegde's Government, but Bangalore University had approved and later Supreme Court of India gave permission to sanction the college.

-In 1989, for the inauguration of the Sri Siddhartha Medical College, Parameshwara along with the Education Minister S. M. Yahya and Mallikarjun Kharge who was then President of the Sri Siddhartha Education Society, went on to invite Prime Minister Rajiv Gandhi, when Parameshwara went for the third time with S. M. Yahya to meet Prime Minister Rajiv Gandhi, Rajiv Gandhi told Parameshwara to enter politics and eventually S. M. Yahya took Parameshwara to then AICC general secretary Mohsina Kidwai and made him Joint Secretary of Karnataka Pradesh Congress Committee.
+In 1989, for the inauguration of the Sri Siddhartha Medical College, Parameshwara, along with Education Minister S. M. Yahya, and Mallikarjun Kharge who was then president of the Sri Siddhartha Education Society, invited Prime Minister Rajiv Gandhi.
+When Parameshwara went for the third time with Yahya to meet Gandhi, Gandhi told Parameshwara to enter politics.
+Eventually S. M. Yahya took Parameshwara to then AICC general secretary Mohsina Kidwai and made him joint secretary of Karnataka Pradesh Congress Committee.